 If you are looking for the best connection with nature, this natural paradise offers exactly that.
 It is the 2nd deepest waterfall in the country and 20th globally.
 As such, it offers some of the most stunning sights in Copper Canyon.

 The waterfall also offers more than just its impressive height.
-Here, there are numerous tree species such as pine, oak, agaves, sotol, and acacia.
-And if you are lucky, you might get to taste sotol, a native liquor produced from the “Desert Spoon” plant native to the Chihuahua state.
+Numerous tree species exist, such as pine, oak, agaves, sotol, and acacia.
+And if you are lucky, you might taste sotol, a native liquor produced from the “Desert Spoon” plant native to the Chihuahua state.

 3. Ride the El Chepe Train